What great followers know NOT to do 🙅♀️

 ⬇️

-I need YOU to change so that I'm more comfortable.
+I need YOU to change so that I feel more comfortable.

 No one deserves to be treated this way.